Research

 About covalent organic frameworks (COFs)

-Covalent Organic Framework (COF) is a relatively new material genre, first reported in 2005 (2D-COFs) and 2007 (3D-COFs).
-This is an emerging category of self-assembled organic materials that are constructed by covalently and regularly polycondensing the building block molecules to form a periodic and porous framework.
-COF formed with covalent bonds can also be viewed as a large single molecule.
-Because no substance is finer than a molecule, this is the finest "jungle gym" that can be created.
-The chemical function and the length of the jungle gym rods (or the pore size) can be designed by choosing building block molecules, allowing for predictable function.
-Since they are basically composed of only light elements, they are metal-free, lightweight, easy to dispose of, and environmentally friendly.
-Covalent bonds contribute to the high thermal and chemical stability of the material.
-Because of these advantageous features, COFs have been proposed for a variety of innovative applications.
+Covalent organic frameworks (COFs) are an emerging class of materials, first reported in 2005 (2D-COFs) and 2007 (3D-COFs).
+COFs are crystalline porous solids formed by regularly and periodically polycondensing building block molecules.
+Because no substance is finer than a molecule, COFs are the finest 'jungle gym' that can be created.
+The function and pore size can be designed by choosing building block molecules.
+Since COFs are usually composed of light elements only, they are metal-free, lightweight, easy to dispose of, and environmentally friendly.
+Covalent bonds contribute to the high thermal and chemical stability of COFs.
+Because of these advantages, COFs have been proposed for a variety of applications.

 COF